 However, if you want to make the site more secure, the best way is to add two-factor authentication.
 It ensures that even if the attacker has your password, they cannot access your account because they need to enter a security code on your phone.

 2FA can also protect sensitive data belonging to your customers.
 Thus, the trust and loyalty that the customers have in you are boosted.
-In WordPress, you can set up two-factor authentication in two ways: Google authenticator app and SMS verification.
+In WordPress, you can set up two-factor authentication in two ways: Google authenticator app and SMS verification or Install a WooCommerce login with phone number plugin for eCommerce WordPress stores.

 How to add two-factor authentication in WordPress through SMS